junzis/the-1090mhz-riddle/adsb/airborne-velocity.rst

 There are two different types of messages for velocities, determined by 3-bit subtype in the message.
 With subtype 1 and 2, surface velocity (ground speed) is reported.
 And in subtype 3 and 4, aircraft airspeed is reported.

-Type 2 and 4 are for supersonic aircrafts.
+Type 2 and 4 are for supersonic aircraft.
 So, before we have another commercial supersonic aircraft flying around, you won't see any of those types.

 In real world, very few of subtype 3 messages are reported.
 In our setup, we only received **0.3%** of these message with regards to subtype 1.